zkhribach/taquin-game/README.md

 - High score saving system.

 ## 📜 License
-This project was created for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.